 It is possible to invest €500,000 in several funds, depending on their minimum “tickets.”
 Also, Portuguese legislation governs the funds to obtain a certain level of diversification.
 There are quotas on what percentage a particular asset or investment in the fund may constitute of the total fund portfolio.
 This allows for the diversification of investments within the fund and alleviation of risk for the participating investors.

 The annual yields and eventual capital gains may be significantly higher than other investment funds related to the Golden Visa program, depending on the focus of the investment fund.

 The investment fund Golden Visa is professionally managed by experts in each specific sector.
 While being a real estate landlord can be a hassle, owning a participation unit in an investment fund is much more straightforward.
 The management burden is delegated to the fund managers, that are motivated to bring returns to investors in order to access performance fees

-Disadvantages of the Portugal Golden Visa Investment Fund
+Disadvantages of the Portuguese Golden Visa Investment Fund

 Lack of control

 While also an advantage, in that the fund manager does all the work, the investment fund route requires the investor to trust his or her funds with an external fund manager that will determine the investment decisions and steer the strategy.
 Some investors may not like this lack of control.